-Let us start with a benchmark model in which there is a small open economy with three kinds of goods: consumption, physical capital, and so-called new goods.
-The consumption good is taken as num\'eraire.
-The price (in terms of consumption good) of physical capital is exogenous and denoted by $p$.
+Let us consider a small open economy producing three goods: a consumption good, physical capital, and a so-called \textit{new good}.
+The consumption good is chosen as the numéraire.
+The price of physical capital, expressed in units of the consumption good, is exogenous and denoted by $p$.

-In each period, there is an MNE in the host country.
-It produces the new good by using two inputs: physical capital and specific labor.
-We assume that there is no domestic firm in this sector.
+In each period, there is a representative MNE in the host country.
+The MNE produces the new good using two inputs: physical capital and specific labor.
+We assume that no domestic firms operate in this sector.

-At each date $t$, the foreign firm (without market power) chooses $K_{e,t}$ units of physical capital and $L^D_{e,t}$ units of specific labor in order to maximize its profit:
+At each date $t$, the foreign firm (without market power) chooses the quantities of physical capital $K_{e,t}$ and specific labor $L^D_{e,t}$ to maximize its profit: